kssh18/Git-practise/README.md

    - Create any file in this directory and add some contents to it.
 Check the status of the directory by using `git status`.

+   - Stage the files using `git add .` here '.' indicates all files, but if you want a single file to be commited you can use `git add filename`.